Skip to main content

 Ribs cooking in the oven

-We used to think that ribs were only properly prepared if they were cooked in one of the best smokers or on the grill (sometimes first placed in a slow cooker), ideally over a long period of time.
-However, when circumstances (time constraints, lack of tools or space, etc.) don’t allow for these methods, you can cook some fall-off-the-bone ribs in a conventional oven.
+How do you get tender, fall-off-the-bone ribs?
+I used to believe that ribs were only properly prepared if they were cooked in one of the best smokers or on the grill (sometimes first placed in a slow cooker), ideally over a long period of time.
+However, when circumstances (time constraints, lack of tools or space, etc.) don’t allow for these methods, you can cook ribs in a conventional oven.

 When using an oven, you can’t raise or lower the cooking temperature as quickly as you can with a grill (although you can always pull the ribs out of the oven if they’re cooking too fast).
 If you use a meat thermometer to monitor cooking progress, you will lower the temperature in the oven each time you have to open the door.
 With a grill, on the other hand, cracking the lid or door usually releases only minimal heat.
 You will need to watch the clock closely, as you won’t be able to watch or physically check on the meat as easily.

 Want to nail that smoky flavor you get from barbecuing ribs?
-Nah, that ain’t gonna happen unless you use a smoke-flavored BBQ sauce or a dry rub.
+Nah, that ain’t gonna happen unless you use a smoke-flavored barbecue sauce or a dry rub.
 Reach for the liquid smoke or some preferred dry herb and spice blend with brown sugar and black pepper.
 You’ll also have to deal with grill purists telling you it’s wrong to bake ribs in the oven.

 But wait till they nibble on the tender meat you’ve made.
 Who knows?
 Maybe they’ll change their mind.
 For now, let’s focus on how you can cook the most flavorful ribs in the oven.
 Put on your apron, fire up your oven, and let’s get to work.